Large File Storage (LFS)#

 For self-hosted servers, it is important to ensure LFS support is enabled.
 This may require additional installation and configuration because LFS stores large files in a separate storage location, which requires extra server-side support management (e.g., storage, authentication, bandwidth handling).

-At the IMATH, LFS is NOT supported on the IMATH GitLab instance.
+At the IMATH, LFS is supported on the IMATH GitLab instance.

 Please note that GitLab is primarily intended for collaborative software development, not simply for data storage.
 UZH’s GitLab has limited disk space, and all data is deleted after 12 months of user inactivity.
 For long-term data storage, it is recommended to use OneDrive or SwitchDrive.